reeseschultz/ReeseUnityDemos/README.md

 * The compatible version of [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) is *already* in [Packages/com.reese.nav/ThirdParty](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.nav/ThirdParty/)!
 Use that and nothing else, and I mean for your entire project.
 Do not try to mix and match it with other versions.
 * Upon spawning [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs), ensure you have their initial [Translation.Value](https://docs.unity3d.com/Packages/com.unity.entities@0.11/api/Unity.Transforms.Translation.html?q=translation) right, along with their `Offset`.
 Getting these things wrong may result in your agents being unable to raycast the surface below them, since they may be raycasting underneath it!
 * Obstacles need the [NavMeshObstacle](https://docs.unity3d.com/2019.3/Documentation/Manual/class-NavMeshObstacle.html), colliders, and the [ConvertToEntity](https://docs.unity3d.com/Packages/com.unity.entities@0.11/api/Unity.Entities.ConvertToEntity.html?q=convert%20to%20ent) script on them.
 Otherwise obstacles will not be detected by raycasts.
 By the way, `Carve` should be `true`.

+## Credits

+* The demos extensively use [Mini Mike's Metro Minis](https://mikelovesrobots.github.io/mmmm) (licensed with [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?)) by [Mike Judge](https://github.com/mikelovesrobots).
+That project is embedded in this one by way of `Assets/MMMM/`.
+I modified its directory structure, and generated my own prefabs rather than using the included ones.
+* One demo leverages animations from [Mixamo](https://www.mixamo.com) by [Adobe](https://www.adobe.com/).
+* The sounds mixed in the demos are from [Freesound](https://freesound.org/); only ones licensed with [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) are used here.
+* The navigation package uses [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) (licensed with [MIT](https://opensource.org/licenses/MIT)) by [Unity Technologies](https://github.com/Unity-Technologies).
+* The navigation package also uses [PathUtils](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.nav/ThirdParty/PathUtils) (licensed with [zlib](https://opensource.org/licenses/Zlib)) by [Mikko Mononen](https://github.com/memononen), and modified by [Unity Technologies](https://github.com/Unity-Technologies).
+Did you know that Mikko is credited in [Death Stranding](https://en.wikipedia.org/wiki/Death_Stranding) for [Recast & Detour](https://github.com/recastnavigation/recastnavigation)?

+## Contributing

+Find a problem, or have an improvement in mind?
+Great.
+Go ahead and submit a pull request.
+Note that the maintainer offers no assurance he will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever.
+All that said, [GitHub Issues](https://github.com/reeseschultz/ReeseUnityDemos/issues/new/choose) is fine for constructive discussion.

+By submitting a pull request, you agree to license your work under [this project's MIT license](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/LICENSE).